 Literature has many forms, and each form has its own unique structure for telling a story.
 When studying, teaching, or learning about narration in literature, it is also important to understand its underlying arrangement.
 How is it created?
 What are the parts of a story?
 What aspects differ from one form to another?

-The primary types of narrative structures, or literary structures, come in these forms:
+The primary types of narrative structure, or story structure, come in these forms:

 For novels, novellas, and short stories, you will see that the typical pattern of three or five parts of a story.
 This is referred to as the plot diagram.
 It is the foundation of many other structures and is the most commonly used.
 It can also be applied to other forms of media, like movies and TV shows.